NadavNV/BlessForge/README.md

 ![Result](./img/bless-result.png)

 ## Setup and Usage
-Download and run `blessforge.exe`.
-It will create a local file so you don't have to input your addon folder location every time, so I recommend not saving it on the desktop.
+Download `blessforge.exe` and `addon_folders.csv`, save them in the same fodler and run the exe.

 ## Additional Files
 - AddOns.zip - An example add-ons folder I am using for testing